Prevention and Early Identification for High Risk Youth in School-based Clinics

 Kiddie Computerized Adaptive Testing Self Report (K-CAT-S)

 The K-CAT-S is a computerized adaptive test for assessment of DSM 5 conditions in youth.
 Adaptive testing allows the assessment to be done in less than 10 minutes with high validity compared against diagnostic interviews.
 High scores indicate greater psychopathology.
-The minimum score is 0, a score between 45-64 is moderate, a score greater than 65 is severe, and the maximum score is 100.
+For each of six domains, the minimum score is 0, a score between 45-64 is moderate, a score greater than 65 is severe, and the maximum score is 100.
+For this primary outcome, the Total K-CAT was used, adding scores across all six domains for a range of 0-600.
 Change in the numeric level of these symptoms will be the primary outcome of the testing of the preliminary effectiveness of the COPE2Thrive intervention.

 Secondary Outcome Measures